hunter-teacher-cert/cohort-3-summer-work-AliseBraick/methods/09_collab.md

 according to the assignmnet's given criteria.

 * Your job is to write a paragraph on the strengths and weaknesses of each program to be presented to the entire class.
+Make sure your feedback is according to the given criteria

 ### Why this collaborative technique is importnat?
  * The entire class can observe possibly different ways to complete an assignment.